apecseminar/apecseminar.github.io/README.md

 ## How to Participate

 The seminar is aimed at graduate students (M.S. and Ph.D.) in the Applied Economics department at the University of Minnesota.
-But, we kindly welcome attendance from students and faculty throughout the University in other departments (e.g., Economics, Public Policy, etc.), as well as other visiting scholars and alumni.
+But, we kindly welcome attendance from students and faculty throughout the University in other departments (e.g., Economics, Public Policy, Business, etc.), as well as other visiting scholars and alumni.

 Members of the Applied Economics department will recieve notification of upcoming speakers via department announcements.
 For those outside the department, please follow the latest announcements and news (house on this website) for information on attendance.

-The seminar is a one slot with a 40 minute presentation, 10 minutes of disscusant commentary and 10 minutes of general Q/A. The seminar is offered both in-person and via online (viz., Zoom) attendance.
+The seminar is a one slot with a 40 minute presentation, 10 minutes of disscusant commentary and 10 minutes of general Q/A. Questions can respectfully asked throughout the presentation in a standard economics format.
+The seminar is offered both in-person and via online (viz., Zoom) attendance.
 Snack and goodies will be provided to in-person attendees in room 232 in Ruttan hall.
 The zoom link is a static url that will be sent out with announcements seperate of the posters.
 If you would like access to the link and do not receive departmental announcements, please reach out directly to the seminar organizer.

 A call for speakers occurs bi-annually at the start of each semester.
 There is an active call for speakers from Aug.
 14th through Aug.
 26th.